AmethystGear/Spork/README.md

 just use ./run.sh "<path/to/your/file>".
 It'll print the result of your program.

 ## Error messages?
-No. Also the typechecker is nonexistent, stuff will just break at runtime.
+No. Also the typechecker is nonexistent, if your types are bad, stuff will just break at runtime.
 So have fun with that.

 ## Why is your language so bad?
 Jeez.
 Cut me some slack, I wrote all this code in like a few days...